leafo/tableshape/README.md

 ```

 We can compose transformable type checkers.
 Now that we know how to fix a URL,
-we can fix an array of URLS:
+we can fix an array of URLs:

 ```lua